interscript/rababa/docs/DISTILL-SOURCE-PROMPT.md

 - NEW standing verdict: RL variants (RAFT/GRPO/GTPO) are all flat or negative on these teachers — do not retrain or RL-polish a teacher, and treat teacher outputs (not any RL variant) as the label source.
+- SUCCESSORS IN FLIGHT (2026-08-19): r6 Arabic morph aux-task
+  (run-006-morph, ~20h), Hebrew s45 phonikud curriculum
+  (run-s45-phonikud, ~11h), Thai scaleup600k (~12h).
+Standing rule:
-- SUCCESSORS IN FLIGHT (2026-08-19, do NOT wait on or use these): r6 Arabic morph aux-task (run-006-morph), Hebrew s45 phonikud curriculum (run-s45-phonikud), Thai scaleup600k.
-Each may replace its teacher below ONLY after a verified eval lands in docs/RESULTS.md and this file is updated.
-Until then the listed teachers are final.
+  none replaces its teacher below until a verified eval lands in docs/RESULTS.md AND this file is updated.
+Do not poll for them, do not use intermediate checkpoints.

 ## 1. Arabic diacritizer — r5 paragraph-context (580M ByT5-base) ★ NEW CANONICAL
 - Path: `/checkpoints/rababa_arabic_byt5/run-005-context/best` (HF)